 Investors and collectors alike covet these coins for their purity and quality of design, not to mention the changing design sets that make each production year’s coining unique.

 JM Bullion accepts various forms of payment for your purchase of Somalian Gold Elephant coins.
 You can pay by credit/debit card, with all major cards accepted with the exception of American Express (as of Dec.
 2014).
-Paper checks, bank wire transfers, and PayPal fund transfers are also accepted by JM Bullion.
-Bank wire and PayPal transfers offer immediate processing, with credit/debit cards processing in one business day on average and paper checks taking 4 to 6 business days to process.
+Paper checks, bank wire transfers, Bitcoin, ACH, and PayPal fund transfers are also accepted by JM Bullion.
+Bank wire and PayPal transfers offer immediate processing, with credit/debit cards processing in one business day on average and paper checks and ACH taking 4 to 6 business days to process.

 In addition to flexible payment methods, JM Bullion offers free standard shipping and insurance on all purchases over $99.
 Your Somalian Gold Elephant Coins will be packaged in discreet boxes to protect the identity of the products within, and delivered to you via the US Postal Service or UPS.
 For those interested, expedited shipping is available for an additional fee.
 If your packages are lost or damaged during shipping, we’ll find you a replacement product or refund your purchase price.